- Learn how to increase VRAM on Windows 10 to gain the benefits of higher image resolutions.

 - Save and Restart PC.

-Increasing the VRAM in Windows 10 through BIOS or Registry Editor is a nifty solution that may come in handy sometimes, but if you are looking for real horsepower under the hood, then we suggest to buy a dedicated graphics card.
+Increasing the VRAM in Windows 10 through BIOS or Registry Editor is a nifty solution that may come in handy sometimes, but if you are looking for real horsepower under the hood, then we suggest buying a dedicated graphics card.

 If you’re rocking a dedicated GPU, even an older one, it’s way more likely to be satisfied with the result over any brand-new integrated one.

 What tasks are you throwing at your GPU?
 Gaming?
 Or some video-editing, perhaps?
 Tell us in the comments section below along with any other questions you may have.